msz99/test-script/README.md

 ### Server Information & Other Features

-• Timezone              : Asia/Kuala_Lumpur (GMT +8)
+Timezone              : Asia/Kuala_Lumpur (GMT +8)

-• Fail2Ban              : [ON]
+Fail2Ban              : [ON]

-• DDoSDeflate           : [ON]
+DDoSDeflate           : [ON]

-• IPtables              : [ON]
+IPtables              : [ON]

-• Auto-Reboot           : [ON]
+Auto-Reboot           : [ON]

-• IPv6                  : [OFF]
+IPv6                  : [OFF]

-• Autoreboot On 05.00 GMT +8
+Autoreboot On 05.00 GMT +8

-• Auto Delete Expired Account (auto lock account when 0 days validity, auto delete account after 3 days of expiry)
+Auto Delete Expired Account (auto lock account when 0 days validity, auto delete account after 3 days of expiry)

-• Auto Ban Multiple Login Account (can be unlock)
+Auto Ban Multiple Login Account (can be unlock)

 ### Script by : t.me/msz99

+### Note :

+*to fix the stunnel4 is not running error, change the port at "menu>5>2>2" to any port u want (because im lazy to edit the file again)

+*ignore the sslh not running error, i'm not finish configuring sslh yet